IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/run.md

 # Running the Cloud Pak Deployer

 Cloud Pak Deployer supports various public and private cloud infrastructures.
+For most installations you can start with the [interactive helper](interactive-helper.md) to generate the configuration and environment structure automatically.

-Click on the links below, or in the left menu to find details about running the deployer on each of the following infrastructures:
+Click on the links below, or in the left menu, to find details about running the deployer on each of the following infrastructures:

 * [Existing OpenShift](existing-openshift.md)
 * [Existing OpenShift using console](existing-openshift-console.md)